 2017 Recruitment - Part 1, National applicationRegister on Oriel.
 You will be sent an email containing a link to a URL.
 You will only be able to register if you have been nominated by your medical school/UKFPO.

-Complete the online application form for both the Foundation Programme and if required the Academic Foundation Programme.
-The application period closes at 12.00 noon (BST) on 14 October 2016.
+Complete the online Foundation Programme application form (including FP preferences, Educational Achievements) and AFP application form.
+The application period closes at 12.00 noon (BST) on the 13th October 2017.